-Yes, although some people still think that a watch that has its case fashioned from a bronze alloy is just a new fad, the metal in fact have a very long history of being a material of choice for timekeepers designed to withstand humid environments and lots of salty water.
+Yes, although some people still think that a diving tool that has its case fashioned from a bronze alloy is just a new fad, the metal, in fact, has a surprisingly long history of being a material of choice for timekeepers designed to withstand humid environments and lots of salty water.
 After all, for centuries bronze was the most widespread metal in navies around the world.

-Since Officine Panerai is eagerly (or maybe even hastily) migrating from ETA-sourced ebauches to its own in-house-made movements, this model is also equipped with a manufacture-made Panerai P.9000 automatic caliber.
+Since Panerai is eagerly (or maybe even hastily) migrating from ETA-sourced blank calibers to its own in-house-made movements, this model is also equipped with a manufacture-made Panerai P.9000 automatic caliber.

 The movement was introduced in 2009 and now gradually replaces the well-known Panerai OP III caliber, which is based on the ETA Valjoux 7750-P1 ebauche.

-With its width of 47 millimeters (the signature massive crown guard not included,) this watch looks quite impressive, even on a thicker wrist.
-Also being relatively thick, the PAM 382 may not be particularly comfortable to those who plan to wear it with formal suit.
+With its width of 47 millimeters (the signature massive crown guard not included,) the Luminor Submersible looks impressive, even on a thicker wrist.
+Also being relatively thick, the PAM 382 may not be particularly comfortable to those who plan to wear it with a formal suit.
 The pair of relatively short lugs don’t do much to solve the problem although they make it less of a pain to those with narrower wrists.

-Also, bronze is a metal that is known for its tendency to form patina, a thin layer of tarnish that forms over its surface due to oxidation process.
-So, if you are not into these “relic” things, you will probably have the timekeeper disassembled and brushed from time to time in order to preserve its “new old-stock” look.
+Also, bronze is a metal that is known for its tendency to form a patina, a thin layer of tarnish that forms over its surface due to the oxidation process.
+So, if you are not into these “relic” things, you will probably have the timekeeper disassembled and brushed from time to time to preserve its “new-old-stock” look.

-Like other watches from the Submersible series, this one features Panerai’s proprietary “time of immersion” calculator (well, actually it is just a glorified diving scale that is engraved on a unidirectional rotating bezel with a traditional glowing dot at “00” position).
+Like other models from the Luminor Submersible series, this one features Panerai’s proprietary “time of immersion” calculator (well, actually it is just a glorified diving scale that is engraved on a unidirectional rotating bezel with a traditional glowing dot at “00” position).

 Despite its deliberately archaic look, the dial is easily legible in all circumstances.
-Even if you plan to really take this expensive toy under water, readability will probably not be a problem thanks its main elements covered with thick layers of Superliminova.
+Even if you plan to take this expensive toy underwater, readability will probably not be a problem thanks to its main elements covered with thick layers of Superliminova.

 The inevitable crown protector is also on its rightful place in all of brushed bronze, um, glory.